Use of Business Loans: Good Debt vs Bad Debt

 In short, bad debts are considered a liability and does not generate value.
 These includes repayment of credit debts, loan for personal luxury, etc.

 Having said that, some bad debts are unavoidable, for instance, litigation and medical reasons.
 ‘The key is to ensure that you incur bad debts only under these necessary circumstances’ (Dollars & Sense, 2018)

 So back to our question- should we purchase a car with the loan?
 Well, there isn’t a fine line between.
 It does not generate any business benefits if you drive it on a weekend for personal entertainment.
 But perhaps you use it at time to meet clients.
 “Bad or good debt?”, you may asked.
 At the end of the day, it boils down to responsible management of debt.

 Before we end off…

-So, our bottom line is, if you have good project, go and take up a loan.
+So, our bottom line is, if you have a good project, go and take up a loan.
 Results always come with a risk; don’t be too conservative if you want to make something big out of it.
 Essentially, take on debts that you are able to handle.

-Do you have any ideas and strategies in mind to growing your business and want to seek more funds to realise them?
+Do you have any ideas and strategies in mind to grow your business and want to seek more funds to realise them?
 Reach out to us and our representatives will be able to assist you further.

 Bizsquare is a one-stop business consultancy firm providing Loan Consultancy Services, Accounting and Corporate Secretarial Services, Branding and Marketing Consultancy, Strategy Management and Start-up Mentorship.